scudelletti/haproxy_docker_rails_demo/README.md

 * List Env Variables `docker-compose run app env
 * Run Tests the -e is Optional `docker-compose run -e "RAILS_ENV=test" app rake test`
 * Start just one container `docker-compose up mailcatcher`

+### Caveats: Debug

+`docker-compose run` creates a TTY session for your app to connect to, allowing interactive debugging.
+The default `docker-compose up` command does not create a TTY session.

+Instead of running docker-compose up run the following command:

+`docker-compose run --service-ports app`

+Now you'll be able to access the debugger.

 :whale: